 Alastair Donnelly, Director

-The area a short distance north of the railway station holds a breathtaking look into Japan's feudal past.
-Next to the city hall stands the thoroughly impressive Matsue Castle.
-The castle is an original, undamaged by wartime bombing, and is the second largest in Japan after Himeji.
-The reflection of its ramparts mirrored in the moat making for fantastic photographs.
-The castle interior is splendid and contains three floors filled with artifacts from a bygone era.
-These include Samurai weapons and Samurai armour, artworks and models showing Matsue now and then.
+The area a short distance north of the railway station holds a fascinating look into Japan's feudal past: the thoroughly impressive Matsue Castle.
+The castle is an original, undamaged by wartime bombing, and is the second-largest in Japan after Himeji.
+The castle's gardens are beautiful, and the reflection of its ramparts mirrored in the moat makes for fantastic photographs.
+The castle interior is splendid and contains three floors filled with samurai weapons, armour, artworks and models of Matsue past and present.

 Through his poetic imagination, sharp intellect and readable style Hearn came to be held as the great interpreter of all things Japanese to the West.
 In 1904, after writing what is possibly his best work "Japan, an Attempt at Interpretation", Lafcadio died of a heart attack aged 54.
 The renewed interest in Hearn and his works some hundred years later is an acknowledgement of his skill in interpreting both the inner life of Japan for the West, and of the West for the Japanese.

-English versions of his books, including the thoroughly recommendable ?Glimpses of Unfamiliar Japan', which offers enchanting accounts of Hearn's first impressions of Japan in 1890, are on sale here too.
-It is written in a style similar to James Joyce's ?Dubliners' and this aptly demonstrates his Irish pedigree.
+Hearn's former residence lies next-door to a museum celebrating his life and works, with charming gardens and screen doors fitted with some of the earliest glass to be made in Japan, circa 1907.
+English versions of his books, including the thoroughly recommendable "Glimpses of Unfamiliar Japan", which offers enchanting accounts of Hearn's first impressions of Japan in 1890, are on sale here too.

 Weather in Matsue